yusa-ai/ryanmalonzo.fr/README.md

 # ryanmalonzo.fr

-A simple one-page website with links to my social network accounts and my resume.
+A simple one-page website built with Tailwind CSS that contains links to my social network accounts and my resume
-I plan to make it a full-fledged portfolio in the near future.